Have you been considering starting an email newsletter?

 How To Create Fresh Emails

-If you donât have content to pull from, here are some ideas for your weekly emails (along with any iteration of your welcome sequence emails):
+But if you aren’t ready to make email your #1 conversion tool, and you donât have content to pull from, here are some ideas for your weekly emails (along with any iteration of your welcome sequence emails):

 - Push to other ways to connect with you (preview a post, link your podcast, ask for relatable pics)